deathworlders/online/content/books/deathworld_origins/chapter_vii.md

 “I see.
 What do we do now?”

 “Well, I’ve been mostly just been working on developing the digital world.
-Since we don’t have physical assets to manage, and since I assume others will be coming before long, I figured it would make sense to start coding some societal controls.
+Since we don’t have physical assets to manage, and since I assume others will be coming before long, I figured it would make sense to start coding some societal controls."

 “Like what happens if multiple copies of an individual get created?”